ddur/Warp-iMagick/README.md

 * Go back to your Wordpress Site at Warp-iMagick Plugin Settings Page -> General Settings Tab -> Plugin Settings Section and paste your new password into "Plugin Update Password" Field.
 * Press [Save Changes] Button.
 * __Note__: __You can delete your WordPress profile at any time.__
-* __Note__: __You can add/register update for more than one Warp iMagick Plugin (for each site/host where is installed).__ Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
+* __Note__: __You can add/register and get update passwords for more than one Warp iMagick Plugin (for each site/host where is installed).__ Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
 * __Note__: Without registration and password, plugin should let you know that new update is available but may fail to update plugin via WordPress administration panel/interface, either on-click-update or auto-update.
 In that case you still have option to update from GitHub or Update Server as described in two sections above.